Advertisement

 Alcohol

-Alcohol affects your entire body, and when consumed in excess, can have some seriously detrimental effects.
-Excessive drinking, defined as drinking while pregnant or under the age of 21, consuming four or five drinks on a single occasion or sipping eight or more weekly drinks as a woman or 15 or more weekly drinks as a man, can increase your risk for cancer, brain damage and kidney disease.
+Alcohol affects your entire body, and when consumed in excess, it can have some detrimental effects.
+Excessive drinking is defined as drinking while pregnant or under the age of 21, consuming four or five drinks on a single occasion, and sipping eight or more weekly drinks as a woman or 15 or more weekly drinks as a man.
+It can increase your risk for cancer, brain damage, and kidney disease.

-A night of drinking, or even a single cocktail, can cause some uncomfortable short-term consequences, too.
-Alcohol is a depressant, meaning it slows down the body's processes, and in some cases, the esophageal sphincter can be affected.
+A night of drinking, or even a single cocktail, can also cause some uncomfortable short-term consequences.
+Alcohol is a depressant, meaning it slows down the body's processes, and in some cases, the esophageal sphincter may be affected.
+A 2019 review published in Current Medicinal Chemistry found that when it came to alcohol, the first hour after drinking was the most likely period of time a person would experience heartburn.

-When the sphincter is slow to close, the stomach contents can find their way into the esophagus, causing heartburn.
-If you suspect your weekend cocktails could be causing you discomfort, skip the booze and try pouring a tasty mocktail.
+More research is needed to link alcohol and reflux, but if you suspect your weekend cocktails could be causing you discomfort, skip the booze and try pouring a tasty mocktail.

 More On